1iveowl/CosmosResourceTokenBroker/README.md

 This repository presents:

-- A guide for configuring and using the aforementioned technologies in a mobile app type scenario.
+- A guide for configuring and using the aforementioned technologies in a Mobile App type scenario.
-- A code library for implementing a Resource Token Broker Service for Azure Cosmos DB.
+- A set of code libraries for implementing a Resource Token Broker Service for Azure Cosmos DB and using it from the client/app side.
 - A set of samples to help make sense of it all.

 The samples demonstrate how to run the Resource Token Broker service as an Azure Function.
 There is also a sample of a Xamarin Forms app for iOS and Android, which uses the broker to access Cosmos data in a secure maner utilizing Azure AD B2C and MSAL for authentication.